Election Night Counts in Polling Places

 Election Night Counts in Returning Officer’s office

 NSWEC Virtual Tally Room

-All totals for Mayor, Councillor, Referendum and Poll ballot papers will be posted progressively on election night on the VTR website.
+Initial count results for Mayor, Councillor, Referendum and Poll ballot papers will be posted progressively on election night on the VTR website.

 Any candidate can request a recount of ballot papers.
 This request must be in writing to the Returning Officer within 24 hours of being notified of the election result, setting out the reasons for the request and signed by the candidate.
 A deposit to cover the cost of the recount must also be lodged.